goldingn/neuts2efficacy/methods.md

 the degree of immunity against Delta infection; and the ratio of reproduction numbers informs the intrinsic transmissibility of Omicron relative to Delta, after accounting for the degree of immune protection against each.
-Th likelihoods for these three sources of data are detailed in turn below.
+The likelihoods for these three sources of data are detailed in turn below.

+Note that we treat as unknown parameters all variables in the model that are uncertain and that will impact on our estimates, even if we are not interested in estimating them or if they are not identified from the data.
+This enables us to integrates over uncertainty in these parameters (a Monte Carlo simulation) whilst estimating parameters of interest.

 #### Reinfection hazard ratios